Rules for the Preparation & Storage of Green Tea

 - Water can carry the taste of metal; therefore, do not use metal pots or kettles.

-- Rinse both pots and cups before using to ensure that all soap residue is gone.
+- Rinse both pots and cups before using them to ensure that all soap residue is gone.

 - Water the tea with cold water before pouring the hot water onto it.
 This reportedly lowers the bitter taste effect.